 For this we recommend Sucuri Security On.
 In combination with the Hoasted firewall at the server level, this ensures optimum security and only a low load.
 Tip: turn off the email alerts.

 For caching, use the LiteSpeed Cache.
-This works optimally together with the LiteSpeed web server from Hoasted and ensures high speed of your website.
+This works optimally with the Hoasted LiteSpeed webserver and ensures high speed of your website.
 The LiteSpeed Cache works significantly faster than the other WordPress caching plugins.

 Yoast SEO is really recommended, user friendly and does what it promises.